Mapping hydrodynamics for the facilitated exclusion and zero-range processes: Main results

+\ccl{Note in particular that the alternated configurations, where each particle is surrounded by empty sites and vice-versa, are critical, since their density is exactly $\frac12$, and it is convenient for them to be considered both frozen \emph{and} ergodic: they are indeed frozen (no particle is allowed jump in them), and because they have probability non-zero under the grand canonical distribution of the process, whose support we refer to as the \emph{ergodic component}, it is natural to see them as ergodic as well.}

-$\eta$ is \emph{frozen} if, for any $x\in\bL_N$, $\eta_x+\eta_{x+1}\leqslant 1$; \item the \emph{transient} configurations, which are the remaining ones, those which are neither ergodic, nor frozen.
+\item the \emph{transient} configurations, which are the remaining ones, those which are neither ergodic, nor frozen.
 They are called transient in \cite{blondel2020hydrodynamic,blondel2021stefan} because, assuming that $\bL_N=\T_N$ is of size $N$ and starting from a transient configuration, the microscopic process will evolve towards either the ergodic or frozen component, after a number of jumps which is finite a.s (and depend on the size $N$ of the lattice and the initial distribution of particles).
 See Figure \ref{fig:setEF} below. \end{itemize}

 As a consequence, the invariant measures of the facilitated process are not independent products of homogeneous Bernoulli measures (as in the standard Simple Exclusion Process for instance).
 More precisely: if $\rho>\rho_c$, then there is a unique invariant canonical measure $\pi_\rho$ on $\{0,1\}^{\bb Z}$ (which can be described explicitly, see \cite[Section 6]{blondel2020hydrodynamic}), while all the invariant measures are superpositions of atoms (concentrated on frozen configurations) if the density is less than $\rho_c$.
 We refer the reader to \cite[Lemma 3.6]{blondel2021stefan} for the full characterization of all stationary measures, which has been proved in the symmetric case $p=p'$, but the exact same argument remains valid for the asymmetric case where $p\neq p'$.